Information for Transfer Students

 you must meet all MSU requirements, as well as Psychology requirements.

-Please go here for the MSU Catalog requirements for a Bachelor of Science (B.S.) degree.
-Please go here for the list of Psychology (PSYX) classes offered.
+Please visit the MSU Catalog requirements for a Bachelor of Science (B.S.) degree.
+You can also visit the list of Psychology (PSYX) classes offered.

 Here are a few examples: